 The Four Pillars to Successful Reentry

 In the first pillar, Leadership for Life, participants are guided through a combination of personal leadership training and professional development.
 CROP’s personal leadership training involves an impactful curriculum that empowers its participants, thereby helping them to become authentic leaders of their own lives.
 This innovative course of study utilizes participants’ experiences as their foundation for learning and cultivates an attitude of responsible productivity.

 CROP’s soft-skills development classes reflect CROP’s deep understanding that returning citizens require specific tools to thrive within the work environment.
 Participants are taught a comprehensive battery of skills that include:

 - Critical Thinking

 - Growth Mindset

 CROP understands that returning citizens are nearly 10 times more likely than the average American to experience homelessness or unstable living conditions.
-Therefore, CROP’s Home for Life program provides a strategic approach for long-term housing solutions once participants graduate from the Ready for Life program.
+Therefore, CROP’s Home for Life program provides a strategic approach to long-term housing solutions.

-Throughout the 18-month program at the Career Campus, a portion of participants’ weekly stipends are withheld to cover the first and last month’s rent of an apartment.
-Through CROP’s network of housing providers, participants are given access to a variety of apartment complexes to help them obtain a stable residence upon their graduation from the program.
-With the combination of personal leadership, hard-skills training, employment opportunities, and stable housing, CROP’s alumni are equipped for success, prepared to contribute, and Ready for Life.
+CROP’ will develop a network of housing providers who are committed to helping participants obtain a stable residence upon graduation from the program.
+With the combination of personal leadership, hard-skills training, employment, and stable housing, CROP’s alumni are Ready for Life.